sockjs/sockjs-erlang/README.md

     of the service, for example, if service will be listening on '/echo', this parameter must be set to `<<"/echo">>`. `callback` function will be called when a new SockJS connection is established, data received or a connection is closed.
+The value of `state` will be passed to the callback and preserved if returned value has changed.
 Options is a proplist that can contain following tuples:

      * `{sockjs_url, string()}` - Transports which don't support
        cross-domain communication natively ('eventsource' to name one)